vessel

 v e f r i t

-main page / archives since 1998
+main page / archives 1998-2003

 Das boot is an online gallery/publication (vefrit), a periodical column for works on the arts.
 It is operated out of Dingaling Studio inc., located in lower Manhattan.
 Das boot promotes and features creative individuals in all fields with a high degree of artistic and professional commitment to their work.
 Das boot presents internationally a new artist (or artists) on a regular basis, concentrating on the work content.
 The fields include painting, sculpture, architecture, fashion, design, music, literature, photography and more . . . more about das boot